ryanklee/LLM-Workflow-Director/docs/claude_integration.md

 ## Overview
 This document outlines the integration of Anthropic's Claude models into the LLM-Workflow Director, including best practices for prompt engineering and utilizing Claude's unique capabilities.

+## Important Note on API Usage
+ALWAYS use the messages API for interacting with Claude models.
+The completions API is deprecated and should not be used.

 ## Supported Claude Models
 1. Claude 3 Haiku: Fast and cost-effective
 2. Claude 3 Sonnet: Balance of speed and intelligence